theopenlane/httpsling/README.md

 # Slinging HTTP

-The `httpsling` library simplifies the way you make HTTP httpsling.
+The `httpsling` library simplifies the way you make HTTP requests.
 It's intended to provide an easy-to-use interface for sending requests and handling responses, reducing the boilerplate code typically associated with the `net/http` package.

 ## Overview

-Creating a new `Requestor` and making a request should be straightforward:
+Creating a new `Requester` and making a request should be straightforward:

 ```go
 package main